Sunnerang/dooker/Readme.txt

 Running dockerApi and dockerApp composed together using Docker Compose:

-    Docker Compose makes it very easy to test the networking between our two applications
+    Docker Compose makes it very easy to test the two applications together

     The docker-compose.yml defines a network for them to communicate with each other while also mapping the container ports of each to host ports, allowing us to communicate with both apps through localhost:<port>

-    This docker-compose.yml also sets the environments of both containers to Development, allowing the applications within them to access URLs made for local development, and  also outputting detailed error messages
+    This docker-compose.yml also sets the environments of both containers to Development, allowing the applications within them to access URLs made for local development, and also outputting more detailed error messages

     Begin by navigating to the directory of the docker-compose.yml, in this case "dooker"